JanNeuendorf/SVC16/specification/specification.typ

 #not-specified[
 - It is not guaranteed on which frame the virtual machine sees an input activate or deactivate.
-- The emulator might not allow arbitrary combinations of buttons to be pressed simultaneously.

 ]

 == Synchronization<synchronization>
 When the console executes the *Sync* instruction, the screen buffer is drawn to the screen.
 It is not cleared.
 The system will be put to sleep until the beginning of the next frame.
 The targeted timing is 30fps.
-There is a hard limit of 3000000 instructions per frame.
+There is a hard limit of 3000000 (three million) instructions per frame.
 This means that if the Sync command has not been called for 3000000 instructions, it will be performed automatically.
 This can mean that an event (like a mouse click) is never handled.
 An alternative way to describe it is that the syncing happens automatically every frame and the instructions each take $frac(1,30*3000000)$ seconds.